 There was previously a Code of Conduct that applied only to Game Control communication — email, online chat, etc. This Code of Conduct encapsulates and expands that document, providing more detail, and extending to players.
 This document supersedes and obsoletes the GC-specific document.

 - Puzzled Pint Board of Directors : firstname.lastname@example.org

 - Board members (with titles and at-large) can be reached at the puzzled pint domain, with the addresses ana@, brian@, curtis@, jen@, and matt@

 - Local GC : Not all cities have public contact information.
 Consult http://www.puzzledpint.com/info/cities/ to find your city or privately contact gamecontrol@ or one of the individual board members and we’ll help sort things out.

 The Puzzled Pint Code of Conduct is distributed under a Creative Commons Attribution-Share-Alike 3.0 license. https://creativecommons.org/licenses/by-sa/3.0/

-Portions of text derived from the Citizen Code of Conduct at http://citizencodeofconduct.org.
+Portions of text derived from the Citizen Code of Conduct which was previously available at http://citizencodeofconduct.org [no longer online as of February 2023].
 Other portions were derived from the weallbehave Code of Conduct at https://github.com/WeAllJS/weallbehave/blob/latest/CODE_OF_CONDUCT.md.